 No, it is a self-guided tour.
 You will be given an audio guide (there was no such option with our free visit though).

 A few tips:

 Don’t miss the Ieronimus Tower!
-Climbing it will also allow you to walk through the inner triforium of the new cathedral.
+Climbing will also allow you to walk through the inner triforium of the new cathedral.
 From there, you have the best view of the interior of the new Salamanca Cathedral from above.
 The access to the tower is from the southwest tower of the old cathedral on Plaza San Juan.
-The entrance fee is 4 euro (adult).
+The entrance fee is 4 euros (adult).

 Have you heard of the Salamanca Cathedral Astronaut?
 If you watch the façade carefully, you will find an astronaut carving above the main entrance.
 This is not original and was added by the restorators in 1992.
 However, it is a fun thing to look for, right?

 How much time should I allocate for the visit?

 Count with at least 60 minutes!